NMIX 2020E: Intro to New Media

 After you complete your plan, take the Learning Plan quiz on eLC.
 You won’t actually turn in the plan itself because a) it should live in your calendar, to-do list, etc. and b) if you don’t complete it, it’ll ultimately hurt only you.

-Group Discussions – 10 points
+Group discussions – 10 points

 The graded portion of group discussion will work as follows: if you look down at the schedule for the course, you’ll notice that each reading is assigned as the discussion topic for a few days.
-At the start of each of these periods, Jen, our wonderful TA, will post the discussion questions included at the end of each reading to your team’s channel.
+At the start of each of these periods, Daniel, our wonderful TA, will post the discussion questions included at the end of each reading to your team’s channel.
 Each discussion question will be its own message.

 Your job is to respond to each discussion question (and/or each other’s responses to each discussion question—I’d really like for this to be an actual discussion, not just ten people simultaneously shouting out similar answers to the same questions) in a thread (read that link to understand how they work).